alechenninger/blog/posts/fakes.md

 improve safety also improve speed][beyond-ops]).
 While replacing collaborators can help as described, replacing collaborators *also* has effects directly counter to this end goal.
-That is, **when you replace dependencies, your feedback cycles actually slow down** because those replacements *aren't what we actually ship*.
+That is, **when you replace dependencies, your feedback cycles actually slow down** because those replacements *aren't what you actually ship*.
 You aren't ever seeing your code as it truly works until you deploy and get it in front of users^[1].
 If you don't have good monitoring, you may not even see it work–or not!–then.